-✓ Optimization of timing of deductible expenses ✓ Depreciation can be accelerated through "Leasing effect" (shorter depreciation periods for lessors) ✓ Constant rates (annuities) over contract period ✓ Value Added Tax (VAT) ✓ VAT due per rate (pro rata temporis) => VAT is dispersed over project duration ✓ Benefits from tax exemptions ✓ No examples known in Europe 22
+Reduce taxable income: Lessor can support customer to save taxes in order to offer the cheapest overall finance solution ✓ Tax deductible expenses ✓ Complete leasing rate is tax deductible.
+Taxation Optimization of timing of deductible expenses Depreciation can be accelerated through "Leasing effect" (shorter depreciation periods for lessors) Constant rates (annuities) over contract period ✓ Value Added Tax (VAT) VAT due per rate (pro rata temporis) =&gt; VAT is dispersed over project duration Benefits from tax exemptions ✓ No examples known in Europe

-Table 11: Operate Leasing - taxation implications
+Table 5: Operate Leasing - taxation implications

-- > Tax deductible expenses: Operate Leasing allows to transfer tax benefits from those who use the asset to those (the LFI as owner of the asset) who can make best use of the benefits. - Tax deductible expenses: The LFI economically owns the asset and records all the tax deductions for depreciation and interest in his books. - Tax deductible expenses: Depreciation: Lessors may apply different depreciation tables with shorter depreciable life - VAT: Public entities, who can not deduct input tax (no pre-tax allowance) profit from paying VAT per rate and not for the total investment all at once.
-This requires, that legal ownership can be maintained with the lessor. - VAT: Interest payments are tax excluded. - VAT: For public entities there are tax savings from input tax correction after 10 years.
+- Tax deductible expenses: Operate Leasing allows to transfer tax benefits from those who use the asset to those (the LFI as owner of the asset) who can make best use of the benefits. - Tax deductible expenses: The LFI economically owns the asset and records all the tax deductions for depreciation and interest in his books. - Tax deductible expenses: Depreciation: Lessors may apply different depreciation tables with shorter depreciable life - VAT: Public entities, who can not deduct input tax (no pre-tax allowance) profit from paying VAT per rate and not for the total investment all at once.
+This requires, that legal ownership can be maintained with the lessor. - > VAT: Interest payments are tax excluded. - VAT: For public entities there are tax savings from input tax correction after 10 years.